Observation of momentum-dependent charge density wave gap in a layered antiferromagnet GdTe3

 ${\mathrm{Gd}}{\mathrm{Te}}_{3}$ exhibits a CDW phase transition, with the transition temperature well above room temperature ($\sim \mathrm{377~K}$) \cite{Ru2008a}.
 In addition, it also undergoes an AFM transition at a low temperature of $\sim\mathrm{12~K}$ \cite{Ru2008b, Lei2020, Guo2021}.
-Our heat capacity ($C$) measurements also show an anomaly near $\mathrm{375~K}$ [see the supplemental material (SM) \cite{SM}] that arises due to the incommensurate charge density wave formation \cite{Yumigeta2021}.
-The room temperature Raman spectrum for the bulk crystal presented in Figure~\ref{F1}(c) shows a CDW amplitude mode along with other phonon modes, in concert with the literature \cite{Wang2022, YChen2019}, establishing the presence of room-temperature CDW in the material.
-The mode remains prominent when the bulk crystal is thinned down to 4-layered samples via gold-assisted mechanical exfoliation, which suggests this material to be an excellent platform to study the interplay of CDW and long-range orders down to the two-dimensional limit as well [see the SM for exfoliation details \cite{SM}].
-Figure~\ref{F1}(d) displays the temperature dependence of the electrical resistivity ($\rho$) of ${\mathrm{Gd}}{\mathrm{Te}}_{3}$ measured with electrical current flowing in the crystallographic $ac$-plane.
+Our heat capacity ($C$) measurements also show an anomaly near $\mathrm{375~K}$ (see Supplementary Note 1 \& Supplementary Figure 1] that arises due to the incommensurate charge density wave formation \cite{Yumigeta2021}.
+The room temperature Raman spectrum for the bulk crystal shows a CDW amplitude mode along with other phonon modes, in concert with the literature \cite{Wang2022, YChen2019}, establishing the presence of room-temperature CDW in the material.
+The mode remains prominent when the bulk crystal is thinned down to 4-layered samples via gold-assisted mechanical exfoliation, which suggests this material to be an excellent platform to study the interplay of CDW and long-range orders down to the two-dimensional limit as well [see Supplementary Note 2 \& Supplementary Figure 2].
+Figure~\ref{F1}c displays the temperature dependence of the electrical resistivity ($\rho$) of ${\mathrm{Gd}}{\mathrm{Te}}_{3}$ measured with electrical current flowing in the crystallographic $ac$-plane.
 In concert with the previous reports \cite{Ru2008a, Ru2008b, Lei2020}, single crystals of ${\mathrm{Gd}}{\mathrm{Te}}_{3}$ investigated in the present study exhibit very good metallic-type charge conductance.
 The ratio of the resistivity values measured at $\mathrm{300~K}$ and $\mathrm{2~K}$ is as large as $\mathrm{140}$, thus indicating high crystalline quality of the samples.
 On approaching the room temperature, the $\rho(T)$ curve clearly changes its slope signaling the proximity of the CDW transition.
-Figure~\ref{F1}(e) displays the temperature dependence of the inverse magnetic susceptibility ($\chi^{-1}$) measured for magnetic field applied perpendicular to the crystallographic $b$-axis.
+Figure~\ref{F1}d displays the temperature dependence of the inverse magnetic susceptibility ($\chi^{-1}$) measured for magnetic field applied perpendicular to the crystallographic $b$-axis.
 Above about $\mathrm{30~K}$, $\chi^{-1}(T)$ exhibits a straight line behavior that can be approximated by the Curie-Weiss formula with the effective magnetic moment $\mu_{eff} = \mathrm{7.67~\mu_B}$ and the paramagnetic Curie temperature $\theta_p = \mathrm{-12.6~K}$.
 The value of $\mu_{eff}$ is close to the theoretical prediction for $\mathrm{Gd}^{3+}$ ion.
-The negative value of $\theta_p$ reflects the predominance of AFM exchange interactions, which bring about the long range AFM ordering below about $\mathrm{12~K}$ (see the upper inset to Figure~\ref{F1}(e)).
-The AFM nature of the electronic ground state in ${\mathrm{Gd}}{\mathrm{Te}}_{3}$ is further corroborated by the characteristic behavior of the magnetization isotherm taken at $T = \mathrm{1.72~K}$ (see the lower inset in Figure~\ref{F1}(e)) with a clear metamagnetic transition near $\mathrm{1.5~T}$.
+The negative value of $\theta_p$ reflects the predominance of AFM exchange interactions, which bring about the long range AFM ordering below about $\mathrm{12~K}$ (see the upper inset to Figure~\ref{F1}d).
+The AFM nature of the electronic ground state in ${\mathrm{Gd}}{\mathrm{Te}}_{3}$ is further corroborated by the characteristic behavior of the magnetization isotherm taken at $T = \mathrm{1.72~K}$ (see the lower inset in Figure~\ref{F1}d) with a clear metamagnetic transition near $\mathrm{1.5~T}$.
 Overall, the magnetic data collected in our study agrees very well with those reported in the literature \cite{Lei2020, Yuji2003, Guo2021}.
-We also observed a distinct lambda-shaped anomaly at around $\mathrm{11.6~K}$ in $C(T)$ graph, followed by a subsequent feature observed at $\mathrm{10~K}$ [see the SM \cite{SM}].
+We also observed a distinct lambda-shaped anomaly at around $\mathrm{11.6~K}$ in $C(T)$ graph, followed by a subsequent feature observed at $\mathrm{10~K}$ (Figure~\ref{F1}e), similar to previous reports \cite{Ru2008b, Lei2020, Guo2021}. \\